bridgecrew-perf6/API_Deployment/README.md

 4 main components of this project:

 - model -->
-  > model.py: This file contains a scikit-learn model which was trained with the data which was scrapped from Immoweb in February 2022.
+> - model.py: This file contains a scikit-learn model which was trained with the data which was scrapped from Immoweb in February 2022.
 The model saved with joblib for deployment purposes.

 - preprocessing -->
 > - validator.py : This file checks user input whether it is provided in the correct format.
 All validation process is done with the help of Pydantic library.<br>
-  > - cleaning_data.py : This file preprocess the user input, makes sure that the user give the correct data type and filled in the required features in order to predict the price.
+> - cleaning_data.py : This file preprocess the user input and makes sure that the data is exactly in the same format with which is used in the scikit -learn model.

+- prediction -->
+> - prediction.py : It runs our presaved model and provides a prediction for the user input.

+In your app.py file, create a Flask API that contains:

+    A route at / that accept:
+        GET request and return "alive" if the server is alive.
+    A route at /predict that accept:
+        POST request that receives the data of a house in JSON format.
+        GET request returning a string to explain what the POST expect (data and format).

-    app.py : This file has the Flask API, once its run, it will receive the user input as a json file, convert it to dataframe, and fit it to the presaved model and return a prediction price.
-GET methods that were defined as a route will return the expected inputs and data types from the user.
+- app.py : Contains 2 routes.
+This file creates a Flask API for providing price prediction.
+It containes 2 routes.
+Once its run, it receives the user input as JSON data.
+After that, this data goes through the validadion and preprocessing process and finally it fits the preprocessed data in the presaved model and displays the prediction.
+> - the route('/') accepts:
+        GET request and returns an [API documentation](https://realestate-prediction-dilsad.herokuapp.com/) on  Heroku.
+> - the route ('/predict') accepts:
+        POST request that receives the data of a house in JSON format.
+        GET request returning a [JSON file](https://realestate-prediction-dilsad.herokuapp.com/predict) which shows the expected user input format.